Bako-Labs/bako-safe/packages/sway/README.md

+# 📑 Smart Contract

-# Multi-Signature Smart Contract Package for Fuel Ecosystem
+## Multi-Signature Smart Contract Package for Fuel Ecosystem

 This package is designed to operate within the Fuel ecosystem, ensuring compatibility with beta5.
 It utilizes a predicate contract type to construct a multi-signature mechanism.
 This mechanism allows for pre-configuring the individuals required to witness a transaction, along with specifying the minimum number of witnesses needed for transaction confirmation.